Sdamirsa/XNAT_segmentation_to_nifti/README.md

 ### 2.4.2.
 Create nifti of original CT/MRI images

-It will uses Ready2Nifti_info.json to read all .dcm files in series_folder_path and then turn it into nifti file and sotre it in folder (in the same path of json) named Curated_Output.
-The name of the original CT is the name of the series number that you can understand from the series_folder_path (e.g. the series number of "/Users/as/Downloads/2072/SCANS/1/DICOM" is 1) and it will save it as 1.nii.
-If there is a previous 1.nii and the overwrite is off it will avoid doing this process again after checking the length of slices.
+It will use Ready2Nifti_info.json to read all .dcm files in series_folder_path and then turn it into a nifty file and store it in a folder (in the same path of json) named Curated_Output.
+The name of the original CT is the name of the series number that you can understand from the series_folder_path (e.g., the series number of "/Users/as/Downloads/2072/SCANS/1/DICOM" is 1), and it will save it as 1.nii.
+If there is a previous 1. nii and the overwrite is off it will avoid doing this process again after checking the length of slices.

 ### 2.4.3.
 Create nifti of segmentation object

-It will uses Ready2Nifti_info to find each segmenation pickle and then, uses the pixel data, pixel spacing, slice spacing, and any other required information to create segmentation nifti files.
-The nifti file names is like this {refrenced series number}_ON_{object name}__FN_{name of segmentation folder} and if there is a previous nifti with the same length of each object we will avoid overwriting this.
-Also, consider the length of the nifti as this is a segmentaion of the original CT/MRI and it should have a same dimension.
-You should remmber the number of slices in the original image and then hanlde this issue by creating empty space for the slices of the original image that doesn't have segmentation.
+It will use Ready2Nifti_info to find each segmentation pickle and then use the pixel data, pixel spacing, slice spacing, and any other required information to create segmentation nifty files.
+The nifty file names are like this {refrenced series number}_ON_{object name}__FN_{name of segmentation folder} and if there is a previous nifty with the same length of each object, we will avoid overwriting this.
+Also, consider the length of the night as this is a segmentation of the original CT/MRI, and it should have the same dimension.
+You should remember the number of slices in the original image and then handle this issue by creating empty space for the slices of the original image that don't have segmentation.
 You should use refrenced_instance_UID to find the corresponding slices.
-You should also do this for each segmentaion object sepratly.
+You should also do this for each segmentation object separately.

 ## 2.5. \[Optional\] Merge (sum) multiple segmentation objects
 > ✅ (code)

 This will get a list of objects that it should concatenate.
-It will read the segmentaiton pickel in the PreparedSegmentations_info.json and add the 2D pixel arrays for any slice that has one or more than one objects defined in the input list of object names, and it will create a new object name, and it will update the counts and segment_name_count in the PreparedSegmentations_info.
+You should define a merge_plan.json ([see the template here](https://github.com/Sdamirsa/XNAT_segmentation_to_nifti/blob/main/Code/sample_merge_plan.json)).
+It will read the segmentation pickel in the PreparedSegmentations_info.json and add the 2D-pixel arrays for any slice that has one or more than one objects defined in the input list of object names, and it will create a new object name, and it will update the counts and segment_name_count in the PreparedSegmentations_info.
 You should do the Stpe_2_4 again to have this object as .nii.

 ---